blackat/blackat.github.io/_posts/2019-10-15-how-angular-bootstrap.md

 The *module factory object* can create a *module* of type `AppModule` defined in the class `app.module.js`, that will bootstrap a component of type `AppComponent` defined in the file `app.component.js`.

-The `defFactory` is a *function* `ɵmod`, module definition, used by the `create` method to produce the real module object.
+The `defFactory` is a *module defintion function*, `ɵmod`, used by the `create` method to produce the real module object.
 It contains an array of `ɵmpd` *module provider definitions* that, for instance, tell which sanitizer or producer has to be created and injected:

 ```javascript
 ...